 Add ice and garnish to serving cups and fill with the lemonade.

 Tip: For different variations, try adding some creative ingredients such as raspberries or strawberries.
 You can also try fragrant ingredients such as lavender, mint, or rosemary.

 Dessert Fruit Kabobs

-Ingredient ideas include:
+Ingredient ideas with:

-Skewers or long toothpics
+Skewers or long toothpicks

-Marshmallows Gelatin cubes ...use your creativity!
+Marshmallows Gelatin cubes... use your creativity

 Tip: Soak your fruit in honey water beforehand to keep it from turning brown

 Chop fruit and sweets into bite-size pieces.
 Add fruit and sweets alternating to achieve your desired balance.
 Enjoy your picnic!